Reggie McClain, the Mariners’ newest pitcher, spent his offseason driving for Uber Eats in Phoenix

 “My velo just skyrocketed after that,” he said.
 “Working out and being in Phoenix all offseason, I gained 20 pounds.
 I put myself in a good position this year to come out and have a good season.
 I was able to be around people that we all had the same goal.
 I wasn’t working out at an L.A.
 Fitness by myself, I was working out with baseball players.
 So everyone having that same mindset, doing the same thing, working toward the same goal, it makes the environment for you to get better.”

-When he enters the game, he’ll be the 60th player to play for the Mariners this season and the 38th pitcher used.
-McClain will be the 14th player to make his big-league debut.
+When he entered the game Friday, he was the 60th player to play for the Mariners this season and the 37th pitcher used.

 McClain was having breakfast Wednesday morning when he got a call from Rainiers manager Daren Brown.
 Only he didn’t know it was Daren Brown at first.